SomeOrdinaryBro/PLWIZ/README.md

 ## Overview
 This code is a script for downloading YouTube videos and audio in Python using the pytube library and ffmpeg command line tool.
 The script provides two main functions: audio_downloader and video_downloader.
 The audio_downloader function downloads the audio of a given YouTube video and saves it as an MP3 file, while the video_downloader function downloads the video and saves it as an MP4 file.
 The script also includes the is_valid_url function, which checks if a given URL is a valid YouTube URL.

+## Save Time By Following This Method
+* instead of downloading and going throught the process below, i would highly recommend using Replit to run the code and download the videos.

+* You can follow the link to visit the site and create an account boom!! yore done https://replit.com/~

 ## Requirements
 1. [Python](https://www.python.org/) 3.x (Latest)
 2. [pytube](https://github.com/nficano/pytube) library
 3. [ffmpeg](https://www.ffmpeg.org/) command line tool

 ## Usage
-To use the script, you need to install the required libraries and tools.
+* To use the script, you need to install the required libraries and tools.
 The pytube library can be installed using the following command:

 `pip install pytube`

-The ffmpeg command line tool can be installed using the package manager of your operating system.
+* The ffmpeg command line tool can be installed using the package manager of your operating system.

-Once you have installed the required libraries and tools, you can run the script using the following command:
+* Once you have installed the required libraries and tools, you can run the script using the following command:

 `python plwiz.py`